-Our Community Worship service blends together a variety of worship styles and practices in a creative and dynamic worship language that allows for active participation, cooperation, in an action-reflection dynamic that enables us to learn from one another and learn to be and become with one another.
-It is in moments of intense communion, such as the ones experienced in worship, that we are able to engage boundaries of time, space, social narratives, and experiences to share that which makes us all vulnerably human, mysteriously graced, and blessed by the Spirit.
+Held weekly, our Community Worship service blends together a variety of worship styles and practices in a creative and dynamic worship language that allows for active participation and cooperation in an action-reflection dynamic that enables us to learn from one another and learn to be and become with one another.

 Having sacred space is vital to maintaining good mental, physical, and spiritual health.
-Garrett-Evangelical Theological Seminary offers a number of sacred spaces for students to find solitude, center their spirit, and commune with God
+Garrett offers a number of sacred spaces for students to find solitude, center their spirit, and commune with God.

-Dedicated in 1992 "to the glory of God in memory of the Unnamed Faithful," the Chapel the Unnamed Faithful is designed to express the seminary's understanding of corporate worship, where brothers and sisters in Christ gather, not as observers but as family members around a common table.
-Moveable chairs and liturgical furniture make possible a variety of seating arrangements and creative worship settings.
+Dedicated in 1992 “to the glory of God in memory of the Unnamed Faithful,” the Chapel the Unnamed Faithful is designed to express the seminary’s understanding of corporate worship, where siblings in Christ gather, not as observers, but as family members around a common table.

-This small, intimate chapel located in front of the main building of Garrett-Evangelical was built to honor the memory of Frank W. Howes, who was during his lifetime one of the most dedicated members of the Board of Trustees of what was then Garrett-Biblical Institute.
-Since its dedication on January 31, 1937, its doors have been open to all people within and outside the seminary community, inviting all to enter to rest and pray.
+This small, intimate chapel is located in front of the main building of Garrett.
+Since its dedication on January 31, 1937, Howes Chapel doors have been open to all people within and outside the seminary community, inviting all to enter to rest and pray.

 The Barbara Wendt Bell Chapel is located on the fourth floor of Loder Hall.
 The sacred space is available for the seminary community and offers an intimate place for prayer, reflection, and study.